viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 The `"odrive-canbus"` type allows you to connect multiple ODrives without providing a `serial_number` as long as you have not defined any `odrive_config_file`.

 {{% /alert %}}

+To add an `odrive_config_file` and reconfigure your ODrive natively each time the motor is initialized on the robot:

+#### Add an `odrive_config_file`

+1. Extract your configurations from your ODrive.
+To do so you must [have `odrivetool` installed](https://docs.odriverobotics.com/v/latest/odrivetool.html).
+2. After installing `odrivetool` run `odrivetool backup-config config.json` to extract your configs to a file called `config.json`.
+See the [ODrive documentation](https://docs.odriverobotics.com/v/latest/odrivetool.html#configuration-backup) for more info.
+3. `iq_msg_rate_ms` in the config defaults to `0`.
+You must set this to or around `100` to use the [motor API's `SetPower` method](https://docs.viam.com/components/motor/#setpower).
+4. If you add an `odrive_config_file` to an `odrive-canbus` motor, you will have to leave the serial connection established with your ODrive plugged in to the USB port, in addition to wiring the CANH and CANL pins.

+An alternative to adding an `odrive_config_file` is running the command `odrivetool restore-config /path/to/config.json` in your terminal.

 ## Troubleshooting